longtermrisk/research-assistant/automator/task.md

-The threads-sidebar currently shows uuids, which is not so pretty.
-Instead, we should show the first couple of words from the first user message.
+# Edit chat history

+It would be great it the user can easily edit the chat history:
+- on hover over a content block, render an edit and a delete button
+- when a tool use block is deleted, the correponding tool result is also deleted
+- update the thread when the user hits a "save" button

 Can you implement that?
-It may require changes to backend and frontend, but should be simple.